jbrussell/MATnoise/README.md

 ---
 ##### Acknowledgements:
-These codes have evolved over the years with the help of several people including Ge Jin, Natalie Accardo, Pei-Ying (Patty) Lin, and Josh Russell.
+These codes have evolved over the years with the help of several people including Ge Jin, Natalie Accardo, and Pei-Ying (Patty) Lin.